nsoranzo/targetscan/README_CONTEXT_SCORES_70.txt

 		5) ORF 8mer counts file: contains the number of 8mer sites in ORFs of file (4) This needs to be created before running this script.
 			(sample file: "ORF_8mer_counts_sample.txt")
+		6) UTR profiles file: contains AIRs for each region of each 3' UTR (sample file: "All_cell_lines.AIRs.txt")
 	* with names hard-coded in the analysis script
-		6) "TA_SPS_by_seed_region.txt": contains TA and SPS parameters for each seed region
+		7) "TA_SPS_by_seed_region.txt": contains TA and SPS parameters for each seed region
-		7) "Agarwal_2015_parameters.txt": with model parameters to calculate context++ score contributions
+		8) "Agarwal_2015_parameters.txt": with model parameters to calculate context++ score contributions
-		8) "All_cell_lines.AIRs.txt": AIRs for each region of each 3' UTR

 In this directory we provide samples of all of the above files.